 Make The Avocado Lime Ranch Dressing

 - Finish with buttermilk.
-Whisk in the buttermilk, then taste and adjust seasoning as needed.
-Store in an airtight container in a refrigerator until needed.
+Transfer to a bowl, whisk in the buttermilk, then taste and adjust seasoning.
+Store in an airtight container in the refrigerator until ready to use.

 Make The Mexican Cobb Salad